 For the final assignment, you will write an analysis of the film that you selected to research for your prospectus.
-Using the theories, criticism, and methods of analysis covered in the course, you should make an original argument about the meaning of the film's form in relation to a larger cultural perspective.
+Using the methods of analysis covered in the course, you should make an original argument about the meaning of the film's form through a specific theoretical framework.
 The body of your paper should explain and support your argument by providing close analysis of several key scenes or sequences with attention to mise-en-scène, cinematography, editing, and / or sound.
-The paper should also incorporate research from your working bibliography to contextualize and justify your argument.
+The paper should also incorporate research from your annotated bibliography to contextualize and justify your argument.